KMVanesa/Uber-Bus-App/infra-front-end/README.md

-# Back-end Infrastructure
+# Front-end Infrastructure
 # Introduction
 * This is a IaC application made using Terraform
-* Here the app creates the Cloud Infrastructure on AWS Platform and deploy the Python based Flask APIs on this 54.83.37.177 address
+* Here the app creates the Cloud Infrastructure on AWS Platform and deploy the React based front-end app on this 54.87.121.93 address

 # How to Run?
 ## Prerequisites